SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

             items.append(item)
          }
          mutating func pop() -> T {
-            return items.popLast()
+            return items.removeLast()
          }
       }

 ..
 QUESTION: should Stack's pop() method include bounds checking?
    I haven't yet introduced assert()…

 ..
-TODO: describe the fact that Array has a popLast() method
+TODO: describe the fact that Array has a removeLast() method

 Note how the generic version of ``Stack`` is essentially the same as the non-generic version,